Big Daddy Dupree's

 Donn May- Guitar and Vocals

 Donn May started playing the pedal steel at the age of 6 and switched over to electric guitar at the age of 9.
-By the age of 13, Donn was already playing in a band.
+By the age of 12, Donn was already playing in a band.
 Many of his musical influences include: Chuck Berry, Led Zepplin, Eric Clapton, Jimi Hendrix , Lynyrd Skynyrd and more.
+I learned most of the songs by playing records or tapes in my room

 Some of the bands that Donn has played with include: Simon Genesis, Midwest, Apostrophe, Boomer Rockwell, Mixed Review, Class Act, Rip Chord and now living the Blues With Big Daddy Dupree's Broke & Hungry Blues Band.

-When he is not playing his guitar Donn enjoys spending time with friends, family, fishing and riding his Harley.
+When he is not playing his guitar Donn enjoys spending time with family and friends and enjoys fishing, camping and riding his Harley.

 Bernie Wilson- Trombone and Vocals